CompNet/Pang/README.md

 3. Run `ProcessingPattern.py`with the option `-d XXX` in order to create the files `XXX_mono.txt` and `XXX_iso.txt`.
 4. Run `PANG.py`.
 2 parameters are required:
     * `-d XXX` : the name of the dataset
-    * `-k k` : the number of patterns to consider.
-It can be a single value, or a list of values separated by commas.
+    * `-k k` : the number of patterns to consider in the PANG representations.
+User can provide a single value, or a list of values separated by commas.

 For each value of the parameter `k`, Pang will create a file `KResults.txt` containing the results of the classification and a file `KPatterns.txt` containing the patterns.